Build a Support System to Fight Arthritis

 If you are having difficulty managing your arthritis and related symptoms, you might want something more formal and focused.
 In this instance, a support group might be the answer.
 Meeting with people who have arthritis and cope with the same issues as you can provide practical benefits.
 You will feel less isolated and you may learn some new tips and tools for managing your disease.

-> The Arthritis Foundation’s Live Yes!
-Arthritis Network is a great place to start.
+The Arthritis Foundation’s Live Yes!
+Arthritis community is a great place to start.
 It has both in-person groups and online communities of people who also live with arthritis.

-> What to Look for in a Support Group
+What to Look for in a Support Group

 If you have never been part of a support group before, it can be daunting to think about finding the right one.
 You may have to check out a few groups before finding one that fits your needs and personality.
 In general, look for those that: